 Unemployment is the primary cause of obligor defaults in European unsecured consumer ABS transactions, but secondary factors such as origination channels and purpose can cause significant variations in performance among lenders.

-Fitch Ratings-New York-10 July 2018: Performance for U.S. credit card ABS improved last month, though recently implemented economic policies have yet to shake up credit card measures, according to Fitch Ratings.
-Rising U.S. job growth coupled with low unemployment kept U.S. credit card ABS in check, with Fitch's prime index registering improvements across all credit metrics.
+erformance for US credit card ABS improved last month, though recently implemented economic policies have yet to shake up credit card measures.
+Rising US job growth coupled with low unemployment kept US credit card ABS in check, with Fitch's prime index registering improvements across all credit metrics.